lo1tuma/eslint-plugin-mocha/documentation/rules/handle-done-callback.md

 <!-- end auto-generated rule header -->

-Mocha allows you to write asynchronous tests by adding a `done` callback to the parameters of your test function.
+Mocha lets you write asynchronous tests by accepting a `done` callback.
+Forgetting to call it usually means the test times out.
-It is easy to forget calling this callback after the asynchronous operation is done.

 Example: